By the centennial of Metropolitan Anthony of Sourozh.

 Why did not the Church change the world?

 M. Lasky:Can I ask you to clarify something.
 I will now make a controversial statement, but it seems to me to be weighty.
-Over the past five hundred years, since science has freed itself from the bonds of the Church, it has sharply escaped forward, so that it has now become commonplace to affirm that our technical, scientific knowledge has overtaken our moral development.
+Over the past five hundred years, since science has freed itself from the bondage of the Church, it has dramatically escalated, so now it is now commonplace to affirm that our technical, scientific knowledge has outstripped our moral development.
 On the other hand, the Church had two thousand years to develop our morality, if this is one of the functions of the Church.
 But you said that you can come to this awareness of a real person - how can I express myself in a Christian way? - to a respectful recognition of the existence of every person.
 It entails, I think, a certain attitude towards a person who is the link between faith in God and morality.
 Is there a link between faith in God and morality?
 What is it?
-And since the Church for two thousand years did not seem to have made us any better - I would rather say that secular thought has contributed more to our cultivation over the past two thousand years - is it possible to say that the Church fulfilled its mission?
-In other words, how much morality results from believing in God?
+And since the Church for two thousand years seemed not to make us better - I would rather say that secular thought has contributed more to our cultivation over the past two thousand years - is it possible to say that the Church fulfilled its mission?
+In other words, how much morality derives from faith in God?
 Why did the Church not succeed, not make us moralists?